 We focus both on our own and our customers' supply chains.
-Our virgin and recycled-fibre based packaging is designed to minimise resource use, reduce environmental footprint and use material sourced through certified Chain of Custody fibre origin management systems.
-The effective monitoring of our sustainability data enables us to discover new approaches to packaging and supply chain management and we use our InnoTools -eSmart, SupplySmart and Pack Expert to understand our customers' supply chains.
+Our paper-based packaging is designed to minimise resource use, reduce environmental footprint and use material sourced through certified CoC fibre origin management systems.
+The effective monitoring of our sustainability data enables us to discover new approaches to packaging and supply-chain management and we use our InnoTools - eSmart, SupplySmart and Pack Expert - to understand our customers' supply chains.

 To drive innovation for our customers and suppliers, we examine the entire packaging concept to develop a more appropriate, sustainable solution.
 We also consider changing customer preferences, demographics, regulatory developments and other competitive forces.
-Our ambition is to deliver our customers fit-for-purpose packaging solutions, and we focus on performance packaging for which we use our Paper to Box tool.
+Our ambition is to deliver our customers fit-for-purpose packaging solutions, and we focus on using our extensive data and proprietary business tools, such as Paper to Box, to deliver this.